 Full guide here.

-The following settings can heavily impact earnings, check and see if any restrictions are in place in your Monetization settings:
+The following settings can heavily impact earnings, check and see if any restrictions are in place in your EzoicAds settings:

-Integration method is one of the most important things when it comes to an optimized Ezoic setup.
-On average sites using name servers or Cloudflare integration see an improvement of 30% EPMV, and 25% improvement on site speed metrics such as time to interactive (TTI) and time to first byte (TTFB).
+The integration method is one of the most important factors when it comes to an optimized Ezoic setup.
+On average, sites using name servers or Cloudflare integration see an improvement of 30% EPMV, and 25% improvement on site speed metrics such as time to interactive (TTI) and time to first byte (TTFB).